Skip to contents

 What makes this a maestro pipeline is the use of special roxygen-style comments above the function definition:

-• #' @maestroFrequency 1 day indicates that this function should execute at a daily frequency.
+• #' @maestroFrequency daily indicates that this function should execute at a daily frequency.

-In other words, we’d expect it to run every day at 12:30 starting the 25th of March 2024.
+In other words, we’d expect it to run every day at 12:30.
 There are more maestro tags than these ones and all follow the camelCase convention established by roxygen2.